Genusbiz/docs/developers/defining-an-app-model/getting-started/how-to-open-genus-studio.md

-# How to Open Genus Studio
+# How to open Genus Studio

 To open Genus Studio, do one of the following: